 The internet makes it easy to manage your money from just about anywhere.
 Unfortunately it’s also a prime hunting ground for fraudsters.
 Here are some tips, guidelines and things to look out for to help keep yourself safe online.

-Online security is extremely important at ASB so we always use the highest industry standards to help keep your banking safe.
+Online security is extremely important at ASB so we always use security good practice to help keep your banking safe.
 We also constantly review our security to counter any new threats.

 You need to use a unique username and password to log in to FastNet Classic Internet banking.
 If you (or someone else) tries to access your accounts without these, they will be allowed a certain number of attempts before access is suspended.

 You may be presented with out reCAPTCHA security feature during this process.
 This is to discourage people trying to guess passwords or compromise your accounts.

 You can also increase your security by requiring a Netcode at log in.
 When you log in, you'll be sent a Netcode, either through an SMS message, or from your Netcode token.
 You will need to enter that code when you log in, along with your username and password.
 It's another way to ensure that no one can access your ASB accounts without your knowledge.

 We only allow secure connections between your browser and our servers when you are banking online.
 This means that your information is scrambled before it travels over the Internet in a way that only we can unscramble.